robfatland/chlorophyll/instructions.md

-19.Open a bash shell and ensure the keypair file <yourname>.pem is present in your working directory.
+19.Open a bash shell and ensure the keypair file `yourname.pem` is present in your working directory.

 20. Issue this command in bash: `chmod 400 yourname.pem`